mtl;dr/summary: Folsom is a big gay leather prom. See you there.

 We’re both from the Midwest so we’re not really foodies, we just like to eat.
 Our go-to restaurants:

-Super Duper Burger for our usual post-party lunch of burger, fries, and milkshake.
+Skip the Whataburger vs In-n-Out debate and go to Super Duper Burger.
+They’re our usual post-party lunch of burger, fries, and milkshake.
+Several locations in the city.

 Fable serves modern American cuisine with a huge back patio.
 Reservations through OpenTable.